 Ultimate Hornworm Care & Maintenance Guide

-Posted by TopFlight Dubia on Apr 4th 2024
+Posted by TopFlight Dubia on Apr 10th 2024

 When it comes to providing your reptile with the best feeder insects, we have a great recommendation for you: the hornworm.
 Care is not only simple, but raising hornworms also requires very little maintenance.
 There are many types of vegetables that can be used as hornworm food.
-But what if you don't know anything about this unique feeder insect?
-Don't worry — we're here to help.
-To review hornworm care, we'll go over some common facts to help you understand questions like "What do hornworms turn into?"
-"How do I house hornworms?" and more.
+But what if you don’t know anything about this unique feeder insect?
+Don’t worry — we’re here to help.
+To review hornworm care, we’ll go over some common facts to help you understand questions like “What do hornworms turn into?”
+“How do I raise hornworms?”
+“How do I house hornworms?” and more.

 What is a Hornworm?
+(Hawk Moths)

 Before you consider practicing hornworm care at home, you should know that the main species have two scientific names: Manduca quinquemaculata and Manduca sexta.
 While they are harmless to humans, hornworms are well-known pests throughout their native US.
 Luckily, they have not reached the point of causing significant economic damage to crops across the country and are typically only a problem for hobbyists or small-space gardeners.
 For example, this insect is also known as a “tomato hornworm.”
 As the name suggests, tomatoes are a common hornworm food, but these hefty bugs will also feed on other vegetables in the nightshade family, including eggplants, peppers and potatoes.
 In one year, there may be two generations to pass through one crop.